Musculoskeletal Pain

 How is the cause of musculoskeletal pain diagnosed?

 Your healthcare provider will ask about past medical conditions or injuries.
-He or she may touch, press, bend, stretch, or move the painful area.
-Tell your provider if the pain is constant or goes away and comes back.
-Tell him or her if the pain is dull, sharp, or achy.
-Also tell him or her if the pain wakes you from sleep.
+Your provider may touch, press, bend, stretch, or move the painful area.
+Tell your provider when the pain started and if the pain is constant or comes and goes.
+Tell your provider if the pain is dull, sharp, or achy.
+Also tell your provider if the pain wakes you from sleep.
 You may also need any of the following tests:

 How is musculoskeletal pain treated?